-In three days we'll show you the highlights of Scotland - Glen Coe, Eilean Donan Castle, the Isle of Skye, The Cuillin Hills, Loch Ness, Inverness, Culloden Moor and much, much more.
-This tour runs 3 days a week throughout the year, plus Fridays from June to September.
-Your 2 night's accommodation is included in the ticket price.
+In 3 days we'll show you Glencoe, Eilean Donan Castle, the Isle of Skye, The Cuillin Hills, Loch Ness, Inverness, Culloden Moor and more.
+This tour runs 2 days a week throughout the year, plus everyday through the Summer.
+2 nights accommodation is included in the ticket price.

-Day One - Edinburgh - Glen Coe - Fort Augustus
+Day 1 - Edinburgh - Glen Coe - Fort Augustus

 Our journey starts with the short drive to Stirling, the gateway to the Highlands.
 We’ll enjoy wonderful views of Stirling Castle from the highway before making our way towards Callander and the beauty of the Loch Lomond and Trossachs National Park.
 Along the way we cross from the Lowlands and into the Highlands.

 As our coach climbs the 'Black Mount' there are wonderful views of Loch Tulla below.
 Soon we are amidst the remote beauty of Rannoch Moor.
 This unspoilt landscape extends over 50 square miles and is one of the great wildernesses of Europe!

 Glen Coe is quite simply awesome!
 We will make a photo stop in Scotland's most famous glen.
 No matter the weather you are sure to be inspired by this very special place.
 After crossing the Ballachullish Bridge we travel along the banks of Loch Linnhe to reach Fort William.
 On the outskirts of the town we should be able to enjoy wonderful views of Ben Nevis, Britain's tallest mountain.